Virtual AI Agents: What they are & how to deploy

 What’s going on under the hood?
 A powerful stack of AI technologies works together to make these intelligent conversations possible.

-How Virtual Agent Architecture Works
+How does Virtual Agent Architecture work?

 A typical virtual agent architecture consists of several key layers working in concert:

-Natural Language Processing (NLP): The “ears” of the agent.
+- Natural Language Processing (NLP): The “ears” of the agent.
 This layer takes the user’s spoken or written words and makes sense of them.

-Dialogue Manager: The “brain” of the operation.
+- Dialogue Manager: The “brain” of the operation.
 It decides how to respond based on the user’s intent and the current context of the conversation.

-Backend Integrations: The “hands” that get work done.
+- Backend Integrations: The “hands” that get work done.
 This involves connecting to other systems like CRMs, databases, and APIs to fetch information or perform actions like updating an order.

-Response Generation: The “voice” of the agent.
+- Response Generation: The “voice” of the agent.
 This layer crafts a natural language response, which might be a simple text message or a spoken reply using text to speech technology.

-Learning Loop: A feedback mechanism that logs conversations and uses machine learning to help the agent improve its accuracy and understanding over time.
+- Learning Loop: A feedback mechanism that logs conversations and uses machine learning to help the agent improve its accuracy and understanding over time.

 Natural Language Understanding (NLU): The Comprehension Engine